 For progress monitoring tools which use total scores or fluency-based measures, the TRC recommends reporting model-based indices of item quality.
 These can include McDonald's omega (Dunn, Baguley, & Brunsden, 2013; McDonald, 1999) for categorical SEM or factor models, Item Response Theory estimates of item quality based on item information functions (Samejima, 1994), or reliability of the score for fluency-based measures.
-For IRT-based models, vendors should consider reporting marginal reliability as well as an ability-conditional estimate (e.g., report reliability estimates for students with differing levels of ability) so that the strength of IRT reporting can be fully leveraged in reporting (Green, Bock, Humphreys, Linn, & Reckase, 1984).
+For IRT-based models, vendors should consider reporting marginal reliability as well as an ability-conditional estimate (e.g., report reliability estimates for students with differing levels of ability to demonstrate evidence that the tool has a sufficient number of items to reliably assess students at various levels of ability; Green, Bock, Humphreys, Linn, & Reckase, 1984).
 Note that for marginal reliabilities, coefficients may not differ much from Cronbach's alpha and can therefore be interpreted using the same guidelines.

-If model-based approaches are not used, it is expected that strong evidence for at least two other forms (see list of examples below) of appropriately justified reliability are provided to receive a full bubble.
+If model-based approaches are not used, it is expected that strong evidence for at least two other forms (see list of examples below) of appropriately justified reliability are provided to receive a Full Bubble.
 Regardless of the type of reliability reported, given that intended uses for tools can vary, it is incumbent on the vendor to provide supporting justification of choice of emphasis for reliability evidence.